tum-gis/sensor-nodes/Adafruit 32u4 LoRa/README.md

 ### TTN Payload Decoding

 Everytime a data packet is received by a TTN application a dedicated Javascript function is being called (Payload Decoder Function).
 This function can be used to decode the received byte string and to create proper Javascript objects or values that can directly be read by humans when looking at the incoming data packet.
 This is also useful to format the data in a specific way that can then be forwarded to an external application (e.g. a sensor data platform like [MyDevices](https://mydevices.com/) or [Thingspeak](https://thingspeak.com/)).
 Such a forwarding can be configured in the TTN console in the "Integrations" tab.
-The Payload Decoder Function given below checks if a packet was received on LoRaWAN port 7 and then assumes that it consists of the 6 bytes encoded as described above.
+[The Payload Decoder Function](./TTN_Payload_Decode.js) given here checks if a packet was received on LoRaWAN port 7 and then assumes that it consists of the 6 bytes encoded as described above.
 It creates the three Javascript objects 'temperature', 'humidity', and 'vbattery'.
 Each object has two fields: 'value' holds the value and 'uom' gives the unit of measure.
 The source code can simply be copied and pasted into the 'decoder' tab in the TTN console after having selected the application.
 Choose the option 'Custom' in the 'Payload Format' field.
 Note that when you also want to handle other sensor nodes sending packets on different LoRaWAN ports, then the Payload Decoder Function can be extended after the end of the  if (port==7) {...} statement by adding  else if (port==8) {...} else if (port==9) {...} etc.

 ## References